 My fee for a 50-minute session is $130.

-Payment is due at the beginning of each session and I accept Cash, Cheques (not post-dated) and E-transfer.
+Payment is due at the beginning of each session and I currently only accept E-transfer, unless another paypment plan has been arranged between us.

 Since psychotherapy is regulated under the CRPO, some insurance companies do cover psychotherapy; however, it is not covered under OHIP.